List of Still Game episodes: Series 7 (2016)

 On 12 May 2016, Ford and Greg announced a new series of Still Game was in the works.
 Filming of the long-awaited seventh series commenced on 4 July 2016, with the series airing in late 2016 on BBC One nationwide.
 All of the original main cast reprised their roles.
 Recurring character Pete "The Jakey" McCormack did not return, as he had been played by actor Jake D'Arcy who died in May 2015.
-The character's death was announced in the second episode, "The Undrinkables."
+The character's death was announced in the second episode, "The Undrinkables", which was dedicated to the actors' memory.